BakesTheDeveloper/autustrade-schedule-admin-side/README.md

 # Autus Trades Appointment System

 A modern, responsive appointment booking system with separate client and admin interfaces.
-This system allows clients to book appointments and administrators to manage them efficiently.
+This system allows clients to book appointments and administrators to manage them efficiently with real-time synchronization.

 ## Features